 Madrid, the capital of Spain, is a metropolis filled with culture and history.
-As the most populated city in Spain, Madrid is bustling with teaching positions, making it very easy to get a job here despite the competition.
+As the most populated city in Spain, Madrid is bustling with teaching positions, making it very easy to get Englsih teaching jobs despite the competition.
 There are many schools and language academies looking to hire native English speakers who have a bachelor’s degree.
 Because of the fantastic balance between work and leisure, teaching English in Madrid is a highlight of any Spanish experience.
+While staying in Madrid, you can easily travel to other cities in Spain like Barcelona or European countries like France.

 Due to the economic crisis in Spain, many are unemployed and upgrading.
 This means there are many wonderful opportunities for you as an English teacher in Madrid.
 You can choose to work in schools, academies, businesses, or even independently.
-Because learning English is such a valuable skill to workers in Madrid, you will be able to look for the best job to suit your needs.
+Learning English is such a valuable skill for workers in Madrid.
+Therefore, you will be able to look for the best Englsih teaching jobs Madrid in Spain to suit your needs.

 Below is the total guide to everything you’ll need to know if you want to teach in Madrid, including English teaching jobs Madrid.